tobyqin/blog_hexo/source/_posts/2016-10-20-assertion-in-python-en.md

         .does_not_contain('x')
 ```

-From its [github home page](https://github.com/ActivisionGameScience/assertpy) you will see it spports assertion in most test scenarios.
+From its [github home page](https://github.com/ActivisionGameScience/assertpy) you will see it supports assertion in most test scenarios.

 - Strings
 - Numbers